elastic/ml-cpp/build-setup/linux.md

 sudo yum install git
 ```

-on RHEL clones, or for SLES use YaST. **However**, Jenkins requires at minimum version 1.7.9 of Git, so if the version that yum installs is older you'll still have to build it from scratch.
+on RHEL clones. **However**, Jenkins requires at minimum version 1.7.9 of Git, so if the version that yum installs is older you'll still have to build it from scratch.
 In this case, you may need to uninstall the version that yum installed:

 ```
 git --version